Central State University will celebrate its rich history and recognize outstanding alumni doing its 131th Charter Day Convocation.

 Dear Mr. Taylor:

 Congratulations on your appointment as the Chairman of the President’s Board of Advisors for the White House Initiative on Historically Black Colleges and Universities.
 We are very familiar with your work ethic and have seen it in action for seven and a half years as the President and CEO of Thurgood Marshall College Fund.
+We are confident that you will lead the Board of Advisors as well as influence the leadership of the White House Initiative on HBCUs.

 Johnny Taylor, former CEO and President of the Thurgood Marshall College Fund was today announced as the new chairman of the White House Advisory Board on HBCUs.